Today, we will discuss the finish-to-start relationship. This is the most commonly used relation in the network diagram.

 Let’s see a scenario with lag.

-Our last example has lead.
+The next example has lead.

 However, as you complete the electrical work on the ground floor in five days, you begin painting while the electrical work on the second floor continues.

-Here you have a finish-to-start relationship with five days of lead.
+Here, you have a finish-to-start relationship with five days of lead.

 Uses of Finish-to-Start Relationship